chrisburnell/chrisburnell.com/src/posts/articles/2022-10-19-moving-targets.md

 }
 ```

 However, this introduces an unintended side effect: elements that have the `:target` pseudo-class applied to them won’t lose it until the anchor in the URL changes somehow.
-This means that the styles we’ve applied will remain until the reader clicks another in-page anchor or otherwise, and your target element will *probably* have a yellow background and black text until the reader navigates away.
+This means that our target element will have a yellow background and black text until the reader navigates away, unless they trigger `:target` on another element—only one element can be targetted at a time.

 While this *is* what we want for the `<mark>` element, which styles should appear permanently—like highlighting a page in a book—it’s *not* what we want for the `:target`.
 Instead, we need the styles to appear only temporarily.